Villa in Cefalù, Sicilia, Italy for 8 persons

-Villa in Cefalù, Sicilia, Italy with private pool for 10 persons
+Villa in Cefalù, Sicily, Italy for 7 persons

 Villa in Cefalù, Sicilia, Italy with private pool for 12 persons

-Villa in Cefalù with private pool for 7 persons
+Luxury villa in Cefalù, Sicily, Italy with private pool for 16 persons

 Whether you seek a romantic, rural retreat steeped in peace and tranquillity or a family-friendly property with plenty of space for children to play, browse our collection of holiday villas in Cefalù to find your dream accommodation.